ballerina-platform/ballerina-distribution/examples/graphql-documentation/graphql_documentation.md

 # GraphQL service - Documentation

-The Ballerina GraphQL module allows add documentation to the `graphql:Service` and its subsequent types.
+The Ballerina `graphql` module allows adding documentation to the `graphql:Service` and its subsequent types.
 To add documentation, use the Ballerina doc comments for the `graphql:Service`, `resource`/`remote` methods, types, and `enum`s.
 Add the documentation to include the descriptions to the generated GraphQL schema.

 ::: code graphql_documentation.bal :::